apache/geode/Troubleshooting-Garbage-Collection-Pauses.md

 The chart below shows the **StatSampler jvmPauses** values.
 This statistic shows the **delayDuration** in a different way.
 Any time the **dalayDuration** is >3 seconds, this statistic is incremented.
 ![VMMemoryPoolStats](images/troubleshooting_gc_pauses_image003.gif)

-It is also accompanied by a warning message in the GemFire log like:
+It is also accompanied by a warning message in the Geode log like:

 	[warning 2014/09/29 00:37:57.792 PDT server <Thread-10 StatSampler> tid=0xb8] Statistics sampling thread detected a wakeup delay of 20,995 ms, indicating a possible resource issue.
 Check the GC, memory, and CPU statistics.